Who is our Metropolitan?

 retain his service.
 This is often done alongside the

 candidate taking monastic vows.
-A monastic priest is
+A monastic Priest is

-referred to as a hieromonk or priest-monk.
+referred to as a hieromonk or Priest-monk.

 The

-Orthodox Church often refers to presbyters in English as
+Orthodox Church often refers to Presbyters in English as

-priests (priest is etymologically derived from the Greek
+Priests (priest is etymologically derived from the Greek

-presbyteros via the Latin presbyter).
-This usage is seen
+>presbyteros via the Latin presbyter).
+This

-the eldership of all believers.
+believe in the eldership of all believers.

 Presbyters